 Popular in sports such as football and particularly horse racing, this is a type of bet which sees half the total stake placed on a selection to win and the other half on the same selection to “place”.

-If your selection fails to win but finishes inside the “places” (as per the terms when the bet was struck) then the bookmaker will pay out a percentage of the original price multiplied by the “place” half of the stake.
+If your selection fails to win but finishes inside the “places” (as per the terms when the bet was struck) then the best betting sites will always will pay out a percentage of the original price multiplied by the “place” half of the stake.

 E.g you can currently back Arsenal at 10/1 (11.0) to win the title.
 If you backed them at £10 each way (£20 total stake) and they came second, you would be paid out at 1/4 of the odds (2.75) x the £10 place part of your stake.
 If they win you would see the £10 win part settled at 10/1 plus the place portion too.

-Often bookmakers offer more places the bigger the field of runners, so in some horse races with 20+ runners firms will pay out on four or even five each way places.
+Often land based bookmakers and the best betting sites online offer more places the bigger the field of runners, so in some horse races with 20+ runners firms will pay out on four or even five each way places.

 A term used to describe a bet placed a day or more before the start of an event.
-Often some bookmakers will offer odds on events which are months or even years away from being decided e.g Premier League winner or The Grand National.
+Often some betting sites will offer odds on events which are months or even years away from being decided e.g Premier League winner or The Grand National.